Abdellah-Itrkine/Bachelor-Graduation-Project-WeB-App/Management-attendance-for-students--master/README.md

 # Management attendance for students
-Web Application to manage students and workplace.
+Web Application to manage students and workplaces.